-For such an esteemed dish, they are quite simply made with flour, milk, eggs, and stale bread cubes, and formed into a loaf or roll, boiled, sliced and served with lots of delicious gravy.
+For such an esteemed dish, they are quite simply made with flour, milk, eggs, and stale bread cubes, and formed into a loaf or roll, boiled, sliced and served.

-They're perfect for soaking up lots of gravy, and are typically served with roasted pork loin, roast pork with sauerkraut, roast goose and roast duck, chicken paprikash, roast beef and dill sauce, goulash and many more variations.
+They're perfect for soaking up lots of gravy and are typically served with roasted pork loin, roast pork with sauerkraut, roast goose and roast duck, chicken paprikash, roast beef and dill sauce, goulash and many other dishes.